 Lucinda Garthwaite, Lead Partner

-Lucinda Garthwaite is an accomplished strategist with deep experience in higher education, non-profits and organizational systems.
-As a leader, writer, advocate, and consultant, her focus is on liberatory social and organizational change.
-She has been associated with Goddard College since 2002, serving on the faculty and as Program Director, Academic Dean, Chief Advancement and Strategy Office, and Vice Chair of the Board of Trustees.
+Lucinda Garthwaite is an accomplished strategist and systems change practitioner.
+As a leader, writer, advocate, trainer and consultant, her focus is on liberatory social and organizational change.
+She has been associated with Goddard College for over twenty years, serving on the faculty, as Academic Dean, Chief Strategy Officer, and Vice Chair of the Board of Trustees.
 She was a Fellow of the Fielding Institute for Social Innovation from 2015 - 2017, and holds a Doctorate in Leadership for Change from Fielding Graduate University, a Masters in Education from the University of New Hampshire, and an MFA in Creative writing from Goddard College.

 Daniel Sewell, Partner